-God takes us “as-is” and then transforms them into His likeness through a personal relationship with Jesus Christ.
+We strive to create and maintain a church culture where unbelievers are loved and unconditionally accepted, feel safe to explore faith and find it is easy to know Christ.
+God takes unbelievers “as-is” and then transforms them into His likeness through a personal relationship with Jesus Christ.
 God desires us to be authentic, not pretentious.
 The church is not to be condemning, but loving (Acts 15:19, 1 Cor.
 5:12-13).

+God doesn’t simply want us to go through the motions and do good works.
+It’s important that we have compassion for others.
+In Matthew 9:36, Jesus felt compassion when he saw people who were sick and broken.
+This compassion moved Him to see the need for them to be reached.
 God created us to influence the lives of others for his glory.
 We make a difference as God’s witnesses by serving humanity, sharing God’s love, making disciples, and telling others about Christ.
+Yet, the mission should flow out of a heart of compassion.
 The church is not to be a passive organization, but an active movement (Matt.
-5:13-16, 28:19-20; Acts 1:8, 2:47).
+5:13-16, 9:35-38, 28:19-20; Acts 1:8, 2:47).

 We are committed to engaging our culture for Jesus Christ.
-As missionaries to our culture and community, we must minister intentionally to make an impact.
+As missionaries to our culture and community, we must meet people where they are.
 The “language” and style in which we minister is determined by our context.
 This requires a relentless commitment to change, innovation, creativity, and spiritual transformation.
 The church is not to be marginalized, but influential (John 1:14, 1 Cor.
 9:22, 1 Chron.
 12:32).

 Meaningful relationships are essential to spiritual growth.
 God places believers in a body called the church.
 We are called to intentionally surround ourselves with others so that we can mutually grow together.
 The church is not for isolation, but community (Heb.
 10:24-25, Eccl.
 4:9-11, Acts 2:46, 2 Peter 3:18).